-So you could say “lean” training materials with lots of filler removed help people learn.
+Of course, training MIGHT be the right solution.
+And you can start by removing fluff and filler from your training materials.
+You could say “lean” training materials with lots of filler removed help people learn.

 What you should always do as a trainer is begin with a set of learning objectives.
 Your learning objectives are a list of what the employees need to be able to do when training is over (click here and/or here to read more about learning objectives).

 Then, once you’ve got that list, create training that covers nothing but those learning objectives.
 Resist the temptation to add more.
 Remember, LESS IS MORE.

 But this is a point that some trainers struggle with.
 They want to include MORE information instead of less.
 Their intentions are good, and they’re ultimately trying to make the training better, even if it backfires.
 Here are some of the reasons people add more training materials than is necessary: